totalpave/chromium-crosswalk/docs/linux_eclipse_dev.md

 ### Get & Configure Eclipse

-Eclipse 4.3 (Kepler) is known to work with Chromium for Linux.
+Eclipse 4.6.1 (Neon) is known to work with Chromium for Linux.

 *   [Download](http://www.eclipse.org/downloads/) the distribution appropriate
     for your OS.
 For example, for Linux 64-bit/Java 64-bit, use the Linux 64 bit